 The University will manage its debt portfolio to minimize its taxable component in order to keep its cost of borrowing as low as possible.
-The University may utilize taxable debt for projects ineligible for tax-exempt financing.
+The University may utilize taxable debt for projects ineligible for tax-exempt financing or when compliance with tax-exempt financing rules is an administrative burden.
 Taxable debt would be issued pursuant to the same legal and regulatory authority as tax-exempt debt.